 Gordon Wayne Wensel, Jr. was born October 19, 1963 in Cedar Rapids, Iowa where he also was raised.
 His love for music began at an early age.
 He started out singing in church when he was 13 years old and has been singing ever since.
 He sang lead in the gospel quartet, 3rd Generation for 7 years, during which time they had their music released to national southern gospel radio.
 Although gospel music has been a large part of his life, he still enjoys all types of music.
 Gordy is a big fan of country music legend, George Strait which explains why he performs so many of George’s songs.
 In 2005, Gordy competed in the Colgate Country Showdown of which he won the local competition and placed second in the Missouri state competition.
 Also in 2005, Gordy competed in Doug Gabriel’s Branson Idol competition of which he placed second overall.
 Gordy moved to Branson, Missouri in the fall of 2005 and began performing at Mel’s Hard Luck Diner as a singing server.
 2005 was a big year for Gordy, as it was also the year he met the love of his life, Debbie Kaye.
 They were married in the main dining room of Mel’s Hard Luck Diner on December 10, 2006.
 Gordy and Debbie continue to pursue their music career and enjoy traveling and performing on the road in the off season.
 They currently perform A Tribute to George Strait Dinner Show at Jackie B. Goode’s Uptown Cafe in Branson, MO.

 Debbie Kaye grew up in Kimball, South Dakota where she discovered her love of music.
 Along with her older sister and brother, she worked her high school years waiting tables in their family owned truck stop, where all the stars stopped on their way across South Dakota.
 She dreamed of someday becoming a country singer.
 She studied music education in college at South Dakota State University but decided she would rather sing than teach.
 She moved to Clear Lake, Iowa and formed her own band, THE DEBBIE KAYE BAND.
 She had the privilege of opening for Bobby Vee, “Take Good Care Of My Baby” at Pufferbilly Days in Boone, IA before a crowd of thousands.
 What a thrill.
 Another highlight was headlining several times at the legendary Surf Ballroom in Clear Lake, IA.
 (The site of Buddy Holly’s last concert).
 She moved to Branson in 1994.
 Some of her successes include performing in The Showboat Branson Belle Show and in The Pump Boys And Dinettes Show.
 Several of her songs are heard locally on Branson radio and nationally on XM Radio.
 She has also been featured in a book about Branson along side the likes of Mickey Gilley, Box Car Willie and Moe Bandy.
 Debbie spent 11 years at Mel’s Hard Luck Diner as a singing server.
+She was inducted into LEGENDS OF DAKOTA COUNTRY MUSIC HALL OF FAME in 2017!
 She now enjoys performing shows with her husband Gordy at local resorts and numerous road dates throughout the year.
 They currently perform A Tribute to George Strait Dinner Show at Jackie B. Goode’s Uptown Cafe in Branson, MO.